 This is also where expertise plays a big role.
 Experts in the field will understand their craft to a level where they can confidently make suggestions on how to optimize your experience, clearly communicate with you and other vendors to ensure your day goes off without a hitch, and run a sustainable business that will deliver consistent results.

 This one might not be as obvious, but the type of videography business you're hiring will play a significant factor in how much a wedding videographer charges.
-Consider whether the wedding videographer is part of a large, more corporate team or if they're a boutique company.
+Consider whether the wedding videographer is part of a larger, corporate company or if they're a boutique business.
 Corporatized companies typically have a bigger staff on hand, with separate departments to handle marketing, video production, and editing.
 They are financially driven to churn out as many wedding videos as they can in a year, and their larger staff allows them to do just that.
-Because they strive for volume and have the staff to double or even triple book events on the same day, they're able to undercut many boutique company prices.
+Because they strive for volume and have the staff to double or even triple book events on the same day, they're able to undercut prices quoted by boutique wedding videography businesses.

 Meanwhile, a boutique company has a much smaller staff -- usually of only one or two-- and typically focuses more on building a quality experience than the number of events they book in a single year.
 Most times, the business owner or face of the company is also the filmmaker, so they aren't able to double book on a single date.
-Because they book less weddings than their corporate competitors, they typically charge more to maintain a sustainable business.
+Because they book less weddings than their corporate competitors, they charge more to maintain a sustainable business.

 The fact is, companies are run by humans, and humans have real budgets and real financial needs.
 No one type of company is better than the other--it really comes down to the overall experience that you're looking for.